codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 ### 3.1 Refactor

-Both tests are creating a new connecting to the database, we have to fix that to connect only once and to remove duplications of elements that will be used in the other tests.
+Both tests are creating a new connection to the database, we have to fix that to connect only once and to remove duplications of elements that will be used in the other tests.

 The helper is being created every test and with the helper, a new connection is being created, this is a good thing to be created only once and at the start of the tests, also the `DynamoDBTaskRepository` can be instantiated every new test by junit.